Public Health and Autism Science advancing Equitable Strategies across the life course (PHASES)

 Who are the recipients?

-The National Institutes of Health has awarded a total of $100 million over the next five years to support nine Autism Centers of Excellence (ACEs), including Drexel University's A. J. Drexel Autism Institute.
-Research funded by this program will be led by Diana Robins, PhD, director of the Autism Institute, and Diana Schendel, PhD, professor and leader of the Modifiable Factors in Autism Epidemiology research program in the Autism Institute.
+In 2022, The National Institutes of Health awarded a total of $100 million over five years to support ten Autism Centers of Excellence (ACEs), including Drexel University's A. J. Drexel Autism Institute.
+The PHASES study, funded by this program, is led by Diana Robins, PhD, professor and director of the Autism Institute, and Diana Schendel, PhD, professor and leader of the Modifiable Factors in Autism Epidemiology research program in the Autism Institute.

 Learn more about the researchers.